 Both disciplines are contextual.
 Not only the use of a structure, but its context (e.g. landscape, infrastructure, social needs) determine the design.
 The question of the house of the future is closely connected with the question of the city of the future.
 Both questions need to be addressed from a social, spatial, ecological, and economic view.

-The UPAD programme is taught as a full-time programme.
-The duration of the programme is eight semesters/four years.
-The programme is aligned with the programme structures introduced in Europe after the Bologna reform.
+The UPAD program is taught as a full-time program.
+The duration of the program is eight semesters/four years.
+The program is aligned with the program structures introduced in Europe after the Bologna reform.

 In the first year, courses concentrate on basic knowledge in urban planning and architecture, and introduction to project design.
 Courses in visual communication are taught over the first two years, providing the students with the necessary tools to learn to express themselves graphically.

 In the second year, students are introduced to courses in building technology that have a higher level of technical difficulty.
 Core urban design courses run parallel to building technology courses and provide the foundation for integrated projects in ‘City + Landscape’ and ‘Building + Construction’ respectively.

 The third year focuses on the application of specific knowledge (e.g. economics, planning law).
 Greater importance is given to the design work of the integrated projects that are rewarded with 9 credit points.
 The knowledge that was acquired in recent courses is then implemented, especially in the project work.

 In the fourth year, students are allowed to specialize in either Urban Planning or Architecture.
 This is done through elective courses; each student must complete two elective courses in either field.
 Furthermore, the integrated project must be done with a focus on either urban planning or architecture, depending on the specialization of the electives.
 An internship must be completed before the start of the Bachelor Thesis and provides practical training for the students.
 In the last semester, students must complete their Bachelor Thesis with which they are assisted by weekly consultations by a professor.